1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 ZZZs icon Lullaby's Melody

-A lullaby is a cradle song, i.e., a soft and mellow tune sung to a child to lull them to sleep.
+A lullaby is a cradle song: a mellow tune sung to lull a child to sleep.
 Like Walkin', Lullaby uses three notes on the second string: E, F and G. Be mindful of the triple meter feel (strong-weak-weak).
 As you play the melody, alternate between the middle and index (m-i) fingers and keep a steady beat.
 If you prefer, you may use the thumb to pluck the strings instead of m-i.

 Lullaby | Peter Kun Frary, ʻukulele

-Now that the melody of the Lullaby is under your fingers, it's time to work on playing the chords.
+Once the melody of the Lullaby is under your fingers, work on playing the chords.

 chord diagram icon Chords

-Once chord transitions are fluid, try three strums per measure: a heavier downbeat strum followed by two lighter strums.
-In other words, a strong-weak-weak triple meter pattern.
+Once chord transitions are fluid, try three strums per measure: a firm downbeat strum followed by two lighter strums, i.e., a strong-weak-weak strum pattern.

 Lullaby | Peter Kun Frary, ʻukulele